 - Do not make suggestive or inappropriate remarks to or about a child, even in fun, as this could be misinterpreted.

-- If a child or vulnerable adult makes any kind of accusation regarding a member of staff, you should report this immediately to the Designated Person (in school) and the Chief Officer.
+- If a child or vulnerable adult makes any kind of accusation regarding a member of staff, you should report this immediately to the Designated Person (in school) and the CEO.

 - Remember that those who abuse children and vulnerable adults can be of any age (including other children and vulnerable adults), gender, ethnic background or class, and it is important not to allow personal preconceptions about people to prevent appropriate action taking place.

-- Good practice includes valuing and respecting children and vulnerable adults as individuals, and the adult modeling of appropriate conduct – which would exclude bullying, aggressive behaviour, racism, sectarianism or sexism.
+- Good practice includes valuing and respecting children and vulnerable adults as individuals, and the adult modelling of appropriate conduct – which would exclude bullying, aggressive behaviour, racism, sectarianism or sexism.

-All ABC to read staff and volunteers that work or are involved with children or young people must ensure that they attend child protection training in accordance with the requirements and standards of ABC to read.
+All ABC to read staff and volunteers that work or are involved with children or young people must ensure that they attend Universal Safeguarding Children Training and regular refresher training in accordance with the requirements and standards of ABC to read.

-Volunteers’ initial training includes Level 1 Safeguarding Training and no volunteer may be placed in a school unless this training has been completed.
+Volunteers’ initial training is delivered to satisfy the requirements of Universal Safeguarding Children Training and no volunteer may be placed in a school unless this training has been completed.

-In particular, Level 1 Safeguarding Training will include how to recognise the signs and symptoms of different types of child abuse:
+In particular, ABC to read’s initial Safeguarding Training will include how to recognise the signs and symptoms of different types of child abuse: